-- 1. enabling the operation, maintenance, and removal of existing important infrastructure throughout the District; - 2. providing for replacement and upgrades, including new technologies, to network utilities, and the development of new network utilities. - 3. providing for the functions and responsibilities of network utilities as lifeline utilities during an emergency. - 4. acknowledging that important infrastructure can have a functional need or operational need to locate in a particular area, including areas with high natural, visual amenity, or cultural value.
+- 1. providing for the appropriate use, operation, maintenance, repair and development of new important infrastructure throughout the district; - 2. enabling the operation, maintenance, minor upgrading and removal of existing important infrastructure throughout the District; - 3. providing for replacement and upgrades, including new technologies, to network utilities, and the development of new network utilities. - 4. providing for the functions and responsibilities of network utilities as lifeline utilities during an emergency. - 5. acknowledging that important infrastructure can have a functional need or operational need to locate in a particular area, including areas with high natural, visual amenity, or cultural or historic heritage value.